platformsh/platformsh-docs/docs/src/guides/django/local/docker-compose.md

 ### Sanitize data

-It's often a compliance requirement that only a minimal subset of developers within an organization actually have access to production data during their work.
+It's often a compliance requirement that a minimal subset of developers within an organization have access to production data during their work.
-Platform.sh by default, however, provides a model that automatically clones production data into _every_ child environment.
+Platform.sh by default provides a model that automatically clones production data into _every_ child environment.

 Since the build and deploy lifecycle of an application is customizable, it's possible to include a script that sanitizes the data within every non-production environment created to help here.

 1. [Set up your local development environment](#setting-up) for a new environment called `sanitize-non-prod`.
 2. Modify deploy hook to sanitize data.

-    Once your local environment has been set up, follow the [sanitizing PostgreSQL with Django](development/sanitize-db/postgresql) example to add a sanitization script to the deploy hook of `.platform.app.yaml` specific to your data, which will run on non-production environments.
+    Once your local environment has been set up, follow the [sanitizing PostgreSQL with Django](development/sanitize-db/postgresql) example to add a sanitization script to the deploy hook of `.platform.app.yaml` specific to your data, which runs on non-production environments.

 3. Commit and push the revisions.